SHI-Yu-Zhe/awesome-agi-cocosci/README.md

 * [Health of the Implicit Association Test at age 3](http://faculty.washington.edu/agg/pdf/Gwald_Nosek_ZEITSCHR_2001.OCR.pdf) - ***Zeitschrift für Experimentelle Psychologie***, 2001. [[All Versions](https://scholar.google.com/scholar?cluster=10868478693422595588&hl=en&as_sdt=0,5)].
 The 3rd year review for the IAT.

-* [The Implicit Association Test at Age 7: A Methodological and Conceptual Review](https://faculty.washington.edu/agg/pdf/Nosek%20&%20al.IATatage7.2007.pdf) - ***Social psychology and the unconscious: The automaticity of higher mental processes, Psychology Press***, 2007. [[All Versions](https://scholar.google.com/scholar?cluster=16189750920013376566&hl=en&as_sdt=0,5)].
+* [The Implicit Association Test at Age 7: A Methodological and Conceptual Review](https://faculty.washington.edu/agg/pdf/Nosek%20&%20al.IATatage7.2007.pdf) - ***Social psychology and the unconscious: The automaticity of higher mental processes (pp. 265–292), Psychology Press***, 2007. [[All Versions](https://scholar.google.com/scholar?cluster=16189750920013376566&hl=en&as_sdt=0,5)].
 The 7th year review for the IAT.

 *[Back to Top](#c)